-Cambodia boasts numerous land crossings with all of its neighbours and international flight connections to China, Hong Kong, Laos, Malaysia, Singapore, South Korea, Taiwan, Thailand and Vietnam.
+Cambodia boasts numerous land crossings with all of its neighbours and international flight connections to China, Hong Kong, Laos, Malaysia, Singapore, South Korea, Taiwan, Thailand, Vietnam and The Philippines.
 You can also enter by boat from Vietnam.

 The vast majority of tourists enter Cambodia on a tourist visa.
 This visa can be organised online, via a Cambodian embassy or on arrival at the two international airports or some land crossings.
 The typical visa is valid for 30 days.
 Visa extensions are possible.

 For more information, see our Cambodia visa page.

 Cambodia has two international airports, Phnom Penh International Airport in Phnom Penh, and Siem Reap International Airport in Siem Reap.

 Cambodia has no national carrier.
 Three different airlines now operate the route between Phnom Penh and Siem Reap, with up to 10 flights a day in each direction.

 A number of international carriers (both full service and budget) now fly to Cambodia, including: